temich/svintl/README.md

 <h1>{@render intl.example.hello()}</h1>
 ```

+---

+> Everything below this line is written by AI.

 ## Dictionary format

 The dictionary is an object with an arbitrary structure, where strings are located at the leaves.